pudly/schmopera-hugo/content/articles/theres-a-new-klingon-opera-in-the-works.md

 ---
-title: There's a new Klingon opera in the works
+title: "There&#039;s a new Klingon opera in the works"
 ---

 It's true!
 If you're a fan of *Star Trek*, you're well aware of the Klingon culture's appreciation for opera. [*'u'*](https://en.wikipedia.org/wiki/%E2%80%99u%E2%80%99), the so-called "First authentic Klingon opera on Earth" by Eef van Breen, Kees Ligtelijn, and Marc Okrand, was put up in 2010 in The Hague to sold-out crowds.